nesscs/NessVMS_OS/README.md

 ## Skip past the terminal modification screen
 <img src="readme_images/cubic06.png" width="70%" >

-## Add preseed file
+## Add the preseed file
 These steps are *critical* that you compelte correctly.
-Add a new preseed file and call it ```nessvms.seed``` Now open up the file manager and navigate to ```~/git/NxVMS_OS/preseed``` Open the nessvms.seed file and copy and paste the contents back in to cubic in to the new entry you have created.
+Add a new preseed file and call it `nessvms.seed`
+Now open up the file manager and navigate to `~/git/NxVMS_OS/preseed` Open the nessvms.seed file and copy and paste the contents back in to cubic in to the new entry you have created.

 <img src="readme_images/cubic07.png" width="70%" >
 <img src="readme_images/cubic08.png" width="70%" >

 ## Edit Boot configuration files
-Similarly we must overwrite the 3 Boot config files contents with the contents of the files below that we downloaded
+Similarly we must overwrite the 3 existing boot config files contents with the contents of the files below that we downloaded
 ```
 home/git/NxVMS_OS/boot/grub.cfg
 home/git/NxVMS_OS/boot/loopback.cfg
 home/git/NxVMS_OS/isolinux/txt.cfg
 ```

-Completely overwrite and replace all the text in the existing files with the text from the git folder files
+Open each file with the file manager and completely overwrite and replace all the text in the existing files with the text from the git folder files by Copy/Pasting

 <img src="readme_images/cubic09.png" width="70%" >